AjithPanneerselvam/Distributor-Problem/README.md

 **Analysis**

 **Time Complexity**
-- Insertion - Omega(logn) - Average case
+- Insertion - Theta(logn) - Average case
-- Search - Omega(logn) - Average case
+- Search - Theta(logn) - Average case

     *Omega notation is followed, because there is a chance for O(n) when the tree is skewed.*